ttran9/ppmtool-backend/README.md

             not necessary and simply moving the user to a successful registration page was sufficient.
 If it was needed to display a message from the server then I would display a new action type and handle this in the securityReducer but I did not find this necessary for the time being.
+        - When uploading this to Heroku I had a slight issue when attempting to register a new user.
+            - After debugging for a little bit (analyzing the error logs) there was a really descriptive error where I had to follow a link in order to verify that it was really me logging in.
+Basically, since the Heroku app is not local to my machine google was blocking the application from connecting via SMTP to send the verification email and once I followed this link and I tried to re-register the user I was able to create a new "enabled" or activated user.